bospoort/iot-edge-cv/doc/lab-01-readme.md

 ```

 - Explain of the docker file
     1. We start from basic Jessie image and installed required package including raspistill which will be used in our C\# module.
-    2. We then switch to official build environment for Raspberry Pi and build our module.
+    2. We then use to official build environment for Raspberry Pi and build our module.
+AS of today, Raspberry Pi can only be the deployment target (not development target)
 - Now edit module.json, add below line to your module.json file
 ```json
 "camera":"/Dockerfile.camera"